hspSean/hkust-aigc.github.io/README.md

 ### 2023.6.25

 Rebuild the home page and update the logo

-Update the CSS of explore page and the topbar
+Update the CSS code of explore page and the topbar

 Unify our website sytle and add some animation

 By *Sunfly*

+### 2023.6.26

+write the ~~very~~ preliminary showcase page

+fix some animations for buttons

+update the CSS code for explore page

 #### Our To-Do List